php-fast/php-fast/README.md

 - `theme_name`: Name of the active theme.

 ### Modifying Configuration
-To change these settings, open `application/config/config.php` and update the corresponding values based on your environment and requirements.
+To change these settings, open `application/Config/Config.php` and update the corresponding values based on your environment and requirements.

 ## 5. Command-Line

-PHP-Fast includes a built-in command-line interface (CLI) to simplify the creation of controllers, models, and database synchronization.
+PHP-Fast includes a built-in command-line interface (CLI) to simplify the creation of Controllers, Models, and database synchronization.
 The CLI tool allows you to quickly scaffold various components of your application and perform essential tasks without manual coding.

 ### Usage